Learning Unified Representation of 3D Gaussian Splatting: Introduction

+These theoretical misalignments translate into substantial practical failures across various applications.
+Our empirical analysis reveals that parametric encoders are critically unstable; for instance, due to the sign ambiguity, simply negating a quaternion (a mathematically equivalent rotation) can cause complete decoding failure in parameter-trained autoencoders, see App.
+Fig. \ref{fig:perturb}.
+This instability extends to generative tasks involving latent manipulation, where we observe that linear interpolation in the parametric latent space results in geometric ``jitters'' and unnatural transitions.
+Furthermore, parametric embeddings lack robustness to noise, with minor perturbations causing disproportionate reconstruction errors.
+Crucially, for downstream tasks extensively explored in recent work including generative modeling \citep{yi2024gaussiandreamer, zhou2024diffgs}, compression \citep{shin2025locality, girish2024eagles}, and editing \citep{chen2024gaussianeditor}, these flaws manifest as discontinuous latent spaces and inefficient encoding.
+Instead of capturing robust geometric semantics, models are forced to resolve parameter ambiguities with more efforts, leading to sub-optimal performance in learning-based reconstruction \citep{charatan2024pixelsplat} and limited generalization across diverse domains.

-We thus propose a principled alternative: representing each Gaussian primitive as a continuous field defined on its iso-probability surface.
-This submanifold field representation establishes a unique relationship between Gaussians and their geometric-photometric properties, eliminating the ambiguity inherent in parametric representations.
-By discretizing this field as a colored point cloud sampled from the probability surface, we obtain a representation that maintains uniform numerical properties and respects the underlying geometric structure.
-Particularly, we employ a variational autoencoder to learn embeddings from discretized submanifold fields, introducing a Manifold Distance metric based on optimal transport that better aligns with perceptual quality than parameter-space distances.
-Extensive experiments demonstrate substantial improvements in reconstruction quality, superior cross-domain generalization, and more robust latent representations compared to parametric baselines.
-The learned embeddings exhibit better noise resilience and semantic structure, validating our submanifold field representation as a more suitable learning space for 3D Gaussian primitives.
+We thus propose a principled alternative that represents each Gaussian primitive as a continuous field defined on its iso-probability surface.
+This submanifold field representation establishes a unique correspondence between Gaussians and their geometric-photometric properties, removing the ambiguities of parametric representations.
+By discretizing this field as a colored point cloud sampled from the probability surface, we obtain a numerically uniform and geometrically consistent representation.
+We further employ a variational autoencoder to learn embeddings from these discretized submanifold fields, together with a Manifold Distance metric based on optimal transport that better correlates with perceptual quality than parameter-space distances.
+Extensive experiments show higher reconstruction quality, stronger cross-domain generalization, and more robust latent representations.
+The learned embedding space is smooth and generalizable, indicating strong potential for semantic understanding and generative modeling, as demonstrated through unsupervised segmentation and neural field decoding with the proposed embeddings.
+To summarize the contribution of this work, we: \begin{itemize} \item identify and formally characterize the fundamental limitations of parametric Gaussian representations for neural learning, including non-uniqueness and numerical heterogeneity. \item propose a submanifold field representation that provides provably unique and geometrically consistent encoding of Gaussian primitives. \item develop a variational autoencoder framework incorporating a novel Manifold Distance metric based on optimal transport theory for effective learning in the submanifold field representation space with extensive experimental evidence. \end{itemize}